Marketo vs Salesforce

 • You want an intelligence layer that works across your entire stack, not locked into any single platform

-• Your team needs AI-powered GTM execution, from prospecting to pipeline management to ABM
+• Your team needs GTM execution driven by AI account intelligence, from prospecting to pipeline management to ABM

 Marketo automates the marketing engine.
 Salesforce unifies the customer lifecycle.
 ZoomInfo provides the verified data and intelligence that make both perform.
 Most high-performing B2B organizations don't choose between them.
 They layer them together, with ZoomInfo as the data foundation feeding Marketo's automation and Salesforce's CRM.